NuCivic/react-dash-boilerplate/README.md

 npm run dev
 ```

-Take a look in the `/src`.
+Take a look in the `/src` folder.
-That's the sauce.
+That's the sauce!
 Try changing stuff in `settings.js`.
-Watch the wheels turn.
+Watch the wheels turn!
 Delete the .git folder and create your own repository for your new react-dash project.
 May the force be with you!

 ## Build
+To compile your project, run:
 ```
 npm run build
 ```